MP Estate Planning UK

 Importance of Probate in Estate Administration

-Probate plays a crucial role in estate administration as it provides a legal framework for managing the deceased’s estate.
-It ensures that the assets are distributed fairly and according to the deceased’s wishes, or the law if there is no will.
+Probate plays a crucial role in estate administration because it provides the legal authority needed to deal with the deceased’s assets.
+It ensures that assets are distributed according to the will — or, where there is no will, according to the statutory intestacy rules.
+It also protects executors and administrators by giving them legal authority to act, and it protects beneficiaries by creating a framework of accountability.
 For detailed information on how long the probate process takes, you can visit our page on probate processing times.

 The Probate Process Explained